 - Alters neuroendocrine systems closely tied to ASD risk

-- Birth Trauma
+Birth Trauma

-- Interventions like C-sections, induction, and vacuum or forceps extraction injure delicate nerve pathways, resulting in birth trauma
+- Interventions like C-sections, induction, and vacuum or forceps extraction can injure delicate nerve pathways, resulting in birth trauma

-- Frequent Antibiotics and Ear Infections
+Frequent Antibiotics and Ear Infections

 - Disrupt healthy gut flora essential for immune function and neurotransmitters